 When we define the architecture of any system, we need to have a clear vision about the use case and the features that we offer, which is why it’s important to think as a service provider — where the quality of our service is the main concern.
 In addition, the architecture can be influenced by the constraints that we may have, like the hardware available, the global strategy of our company and many other constraints that are important to consider in our sizing exercise.

 Note that with the Elasticsearch Service on Elastic Cloud, we take care of a lot of the maintenance and data tiering that we describe below.
 We also provide a predefined observability template along with a checkbox to enable the shipment of logs and metrics to a dedicated monitoring cluster.
-You can tweak the sizing to match the calculations you come up with below.
 Feel free to spin up a free trial cluster as you follow along.

 Computing resource basics